cstainsby/CholeskyRootsOverF2/README.md

 - Git ([instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git))
 - python ([download here](https://www.python.org/downloads/))

-running "git --version" or "python --version" will let you know if it has downloaded properly

 Python Libraries
 - Required for running base program
     - numpy
 - Required for running tests(optional)
     - pytest

-using pip, python's package installer, is an easy way to download them pip should have come with your python download e.g. run "pip install numpy" to get numpy

 ## About The Project